Apatero vs Adobe Firefly

 Who Should Choose Which Platform?

 Choose Adobe Firefly if: You need commercially safe AI generation with legal indemnification.
 You already use Adobe Creative Cloud and want seamless integration.
 You work for a company or agency that requires brand-safe content policies.
 You create corporate, marketing, or stock-style imagery.
-You value Adobe's ecosystem and professional tool integrations over raw creative flexibility.
+You value Adobe's ecosystem and professional tool integrations over raw feature breadth.

 Frequently Asked Questions